 Must be a high school graduate or equivalent.

-to pay for educational expenses during the spring semester.
+to pay for educational expenses during the fall semester.

 Approximate Cost Per Semester (subject to change)

 |Health Insurance - Spring 2023||$1,371|